UKCloud/ukcloud.pingdom/README.md

 An Ansible Collection for managing SolarWinds Pingdom site monitoring.
 This collection has lookups for reading details from Pingdom as well as modules to create, modify and delete objects in Pingdom.

+## Pre-release

+Note this repo is at a pre-release stage.
+Plugin names and parameters are likely to continue to change until this reaches the first major release 1.0.0

 ## Using this collection

 Run `ansible-galaxy collection install git+https://github.com/UKCloud/ukcloud.pingdom` to install this collection.